 Upon completion of the excavation operations, the Contractor shall contour the site to match the surrounding lands and to ensure positive drainage.
 The entire area shall be scarified to a minimum depth of 0.5 m or to the depth of compaction, whichever is greater.
-Where large clay clumps or ridges are prevalent, discing shall be performed following scarification.
-All rocks larger than 70 mm maximum dimension shall be removed.
-Subsoil material shall only be used for contouring the site with the approval of the Consultant and the local Reclamation Inspector from the appropriate regulatory agency.
-Topsoil material shall not be used to contour the site.
+Where large clay clumps or ridges are prevalent, discing shall be carried out following scarification.
+All rocks with any dimension greater than 70 mm shall be removed.
+Subsoil material my be used for contouring the site only upon approval by the Consultant and the Reclamation Inspector from the regulatory agency having jurisdiction.
+Topsoil material shall not be used for site contouring.

-The Contractor shall replace all soil levels uniformly in lifts in the reverse order that they were removed.
+The Contractor shall replace all soil levels in uniform lifts in the reverse order that they were removed.
 The Contractor shall disc each replaced soil layer.

-Topsoil shall be evenly redistributed over the entire area and rocks, roots and stumps removed in accordance with Specification 2.6 "Topsoil Placement".
-Redistribution of topsoil shall only be done in suitable weather conditions.
-The Contractor shall not perform such Work when wind conditions are such that material is being carried beyond the designated work areas or that the material is not being uniformly applied.

-In areas where dry soils are encountered, discing and harrowing may destroy soil structure and lead to loss through wind erosion.
-When these types of areas are encountered, the Contractor shall contact the local Reclamation Inspector from the appropriate regulatory agency to explore alternative procedures for site reclamation.
+Topsoil shall be redistributed evenly over the entire area; and rocks, roots and stumps removed in accordance with Specification 2.6, Topsoil Placement.
+Redistribution of topsoil shall only be carried out under suitable weather conditions.
+The Contractor shall not perform this work when wind conditions are such that material is being carried beyond the designated work areas, or is hindered from being applied uniformly.
+The Contractor is advised that in areas where dry soils are encountered, discing and harrowing may destroy soil structure and lead to loss through wind erosion.
+When these types of areas are encountered, the Contractor shall contact the Reclamation Inspector to establish alternative procedures for site reclamation.

-Rock picking shall be performed to ensure rock content of the reclaimed land does not exceed the rock content prior to disturbance.
-If rock content prior to disturbance is not known, the Consultant will use adjoining land to determine the extent of rock picking required.
+Rock picking shall be carried out to ensure that the rock content of the reclaimed land does not exceed the rock content prior to disturbance.
+If the rock content prior to disturbance is unknown, the Consultant will use adjoining land as a comparator to determine the extent of rock picking required.

-Material salvaged from dugout borrow excavations shall generally not be replaced inside the dugout.
+Generally, material salvaged from dugout borrow excavations shall not be replaced inside the dugout.